-AI security advisory
+AI security & governance, hands-on

 Risk rating system

-Every finding gets a severity rating — with clear consequences
+Every finding gets a severity rating, with clear consequences

 Our assessment uses a five-tier severity scale aligned to NIST CSF 2.0 and sector-specific regulatory frameworks.
 Each rating carries explicit criteria and an assessment response requirement, so your team knows exactly what to do with every finding.